Pythonaire/FakeGatoHistory/README.md

 see  <https://github.com/simont77/fakegato-history> for limitation and examples.

-in your accessory class add:
+for a quick test, in your accessory class, add:

 ```#!/usr/bin/env python3
 self.History = FakeGatoHistory('room', self)